xfl03/JMCCC/README.md

 See [wiki](https://github.com/to2mbn/JMCCC/wiki/Change-logs).

 ### Contributing
-Contributing is awesome.
-But please read the following code requirements first before you PR.
+Contributing is gooooood.
+But please read the following requirements first before your PR.
 * Use tabs.
 * No trailing whitespaces.
 * No \r\n line endings, \n only.